-Electricity consumption estimates for UV system operation was based on power use figures for the commercially available Sanitron® UV purifiers produced by Atlantic Ultraviolet Corporation.
-Two Sanitron® S50C units were modeled for building scale MBR systems, delivering the prescribed 30 mj/cm2 dose at their rated flowrate of 20 gpm.
+Electricity consumption estimates for UV system operation were based on power use figures for the commercially available Sanitron® UV purifiers produced by Atlantic Ultraviolet Corporation.
+Two Sanitron® S50C units were modeled for building scale MBR systems, delivering the prescribed 30 mJ/cm2 dose at their rated flowrate of 20 gpm.
 Only one unit is required to be online under typical operational conditions.
 Each unit has a rated power consumption of 54 watts, which corresponds to 470 kWh of annual electricity consumption.
-The RVFW systems treating mixed wastewater and graywater require higher design dosages of 55 and 95 mj/cm2, respectively.
+The RVFW systems treating mixed wastewater and graywater require higher design dosages of 55 and 95 mJ/cm2, respectively.
 The RVFW treating mixed wastewater requires two 40 gpm Sanitron® UV systems, of which one is expected to be in continuous operation.
 Power consumption for the 40 gpm unit is 0.14 kW, or approximately 1200 kWh of annual electricity consumption.
 Two of the 83 gpm Sanitron® S5,000C UV units were required for the RVFW system treating graywater.
 Power consumption for the 83 gpm unit is 0.28 kW, or approximately 2400 kWh of electricity consumption per year.
 Infrastructure requirements for each UV system were based on manufacturer reported unit mass, assuming all steel construction and a 30 year unit lifespan.

 Chlorination